Ranked #1 Children's Hospital by U.S. News & World Report

 Doctors at Boston Children's work to make sure that your child's legs can straighten themselves naturally, as happens with most children.
 Only the most severe cases need surgery.

 Whatever treatment your child’s hip problem requires, you can have peace of mind knowing that, as a national and international orthopedics referral center, our Orthopedic Center has vast experience treating children with every kind of hip condition, some of which few other pediatric hospitals have ever encountered.
-As a result, we can provide expert diagnosis, treatment and care for every level of complexity and severity of femoral anteversion.
+As a result, our experts in Boston Children’s Child and Adult Hip Preservation Program can provide diagnosis, treatment and care for every level of complexity and severity of femoral anteversion.

 Unique expertise in treating adolescents with hip problems.
 Many adolescents and young adults with hip problems need diagnostic and surgical techniques that differ significantly from what’s indicated for younger children.
 Boston Children’s Child and Adult Hip Preservation Program is the only such program of its kind.
 We offer the extensive experience and the most advanced techniques, with clinicians and researchers who are dedicated to finding better ways to care for adolescents and young adults with hip problems.

 One of the first programs.
 Our Orthopedic Center is one of the world’s first comprehensive pediatric orthopedic programs, and is now the largest pediatric orthopedic surgery center in the United States, performing more 5,000 procedures each year.
 Our program, consistently ranked among the top in the country by U.S.News & World Report, is the nation’s preeminent care center for children and young adults with developmental, congenital, post-traumatic and neuromuscular problems of the musculoskeletal system.

 Femoral anteversion: Reviewed by Young-Jo Kim, MD, PhD